fmorenovr/fmorenovr.github.io/_posts/2016-08-13-DOS-game-emulator.md

     * Uncompress on the directory `.dosbox/Games` and rename the game directory (for example MMX).

-    * Launch dosbox, if we configure the `dosbox-0.74.conf` file, just write "C:" and dosbox show the content of `.dosbox/Games` content.
+    * Launch dosbox, if we configure the `dosbox-0.74.conf` file, just write `C:` and dosbox show the content of `.dosbox/Games` content.

     Then, do this: